 Global Supply Chain Management

-Ever wonder why some retailers can offer the same product as competitors at much lower prices?
-Companies that manage their suppliers and the entire supply chain system find more success in today’s competitive business environment.
+Why can some retailers offer the same product as competitors at much lower prices?
+They're more successful in managing their customers, suppliers, and the entire supply chain.

 What is a supply chain?
 Well, think about your smartphone.
 The circuit board, case, camera lens, battery, and display components were produced by various manufacturers in different countries.
 Those components are assembled into larger ones, which are eventually all put together as the final product.
 The smartphone is then shipped to various distributors that send it to retailers who sell it to the consumer – you.
 Every step along that process is part of the supply chain, and the ability to manage complex global supply chains is fundamental to success in the global economy.